Media and style guide

-Intersex is a form of biological diversity
+Intersex is about biological diversity

 We don’t favour the terms “intersexual” or “intersexuality”.
 They most commonly arise in materials translated into English, and some people confuse them with a sexual orientation.
 We don’t favour “intersexed”, intersex as a verb, as intersex is something we are rather than an action, as if something done to us (or taken away from us).

 We never use language like “inter-sex” and we never abbreviate to “IS”.

 - Read Tony Briffa on “disorders of sex development”

 Many people use diagnostic or chromosomal labels for their variations, sometimes together with a gender label, such as XXY; KS Man; XXY Woman; Complete Androgen Insensitivity; XY Woman; Swyer Syndrome; or Turner Syndrome, and this is completely ok.
 These labels also describe elements of our life experiences.

 We reject “disorder”, “DSD”, or “Disorders of Sex Development”, as pathologising and stigmatising language that harms intersex people.
 We also reject “Differences of Sex Development” and similar terms because they will be interpreted as indistinguishable from DSD.

 - Read peer-reviewed analysis on intersex health and human rights issues by Morgan Carpenter

 - Read What do intersex people need from doctors?, an article in the December 2018 issue of the RANZCOG O&G Magazine by Morgan Carpenter